 The word “Gangaur” comprises of two words – “Gan” and “Gaur”.
 Gan is synonymous to Lord Shiva whereas Gaur or Gavar means Goddess Gauri or Parvati, the consort of Shiva.

 It is the festival of harvest, love and conjugal harmony.
-Started by the Rajputana rulers, this celebration is continued with the same reverence and glory, which usually lasts for 16 or 18 days.
+The Gangaur festival history can be traced back to the reign of Rajputana rulers, but even today this celebration is observed with the same reverence and glory.
+It usually lasts for 16 or 18 days.
 The Gangaur Puja is held in the honour of Goddess Parvati, who is the symbol of Saubhagya (marital bliss) and is the embodiment of excellence and marital love.

 The spinsters worship Gauri with a strong desire for the perfect partner.
 Whereas, married women, on the other hand, pray for the health, longevity, and prosperity of their beloved spouses.
 The traditional attires attributed to the beauty of women like lehenga, chunni, and Benarasi sarees, in vivid colours, bring to life the idealistic romanticization we see in movies.